NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Ishti.md

     desc: "DC 40, attack +32; __9th __  _[[Spells/Charm|Charm (x3)]]_, _[[Spells/Veil of Privacy|Nondetection]]_, _[[Spells/Suggestion|Suggestion (x3)]]_; __8th __  _[[Spells/Sleep|Sleep]]_; __7th __  _[[Spells/Illusory Disguise|Illusory Disguise (At Will)]]_, _[[Spells/Illusory Object|Illusory Object (At Will)]]_, _[[Spells/Mirror Image|Mirror Image]]_, _[[Spells/Ventriloquism|Ventriloquism (At Will)]]_\n__Constant__  __(4th)__ _[[Spells/Fly|Fly]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) Ishti can take on the appearance of a Medium humanoid.
 This doesn't change her Speed or her attack and damage modifiers with her Strikes, but it does prevent them from using her cursed touch.
-Ishti has a fixed humanoid form-they cannot adopt a different appearance each time they use this ability, and the appearance resembles that of their upper torso when in their true form.\n"
+Ishti has a fixed humanoid form-they cannot adopt a different appearance each time they use this ability, and the appearance resembles that of their upper torso when in their true form.\n\n* * *\n"

   - name: "Matriarch's Caress"
-    desc: "`pf2:2` (curse,mental,occult) Ishti touches a creature, who must succeed at a DC 40 Will check save or become [[Conditions/Stupefied 1|Stupefied 1]] ([[Conditions/Stupefied 1|Stupefied 2]] if it critically fails).\nIf the target fails additional saves against this ability, the condition value increases by 1 (or 2 if it critically fails) (to a maximum of stupefied 4).
+    desc: "`pf2:2` (curse,mental,occult) Ishti touches a creature, who must succeed at a DC 40 Will check save or become [[Conditions/Stupefied|Stupefied 1]] ([[Conditions/Stupefied|Stupefied 2]] if it critically fails).\n\nIf the target fails additional saves against this ability, the condition value increases by 1 (or 2 if it critically fails) (to a maximum of stupefied 4).
 This condition value decreases by 1 every 24 hours."

   - name: "Poison Weapon"
     desc: "`pf2:1` (manipulate) Ishti applies a poison to a piercing or slashing weapon of her choice."